Sector Mean Reversion on 14 Exchanges: Germany Is the Only Market That Fails

 Exchange Notes

 South Africa (JNB): proceed with caution.
-The 10.58% CAGR and +2.56% excess return look compelling.
-The Sharpe of 0.052 is the warning sign.
-With only 16 average stocks per quarter, individual company events dominate year-over-year returns.
-One mining disaster, one political shock, one currency devaluation can swing the annual return by 30 points in either direction.
-The excess return is real over 26 years, but the year-by-year variance is too high to describe this as a reliable strategy.
+The 11.72% CAGR and +3.69% excess return look compelling.
+The Sharpe of 0.107 is the warning sign.
+With only 17 average stocks per quarter and 20% cash periods (21 of 104 quarters), individual company events dominate returns.
+One mining disaster, one political shock, one currency devaluation can swing the annual return by 30 points.
+The excess return is real over 26 years, but the year-by-year variance is too high to describe this as reliable.
 It's a data point, not a recommendation.

 China (SHH+SHZ): extreme volatility limits practical use.
-The 2007 return of +164.9% is the highest single-year result in this entire study.
-It reflects the extraordinary speculative bubble in Chinese A-shares that year, not a repeatable pattern.
-The 26.6% down capture and +0.23% long-run excess are real data points.
-But the 34.7% annualized volatility, -73.7% max drawdown, and the regulatory/geopolitical risks embedded in mainland Chinese markets make consistent execution difficult.
+At +3.78% excess vs SSE Composite, the strategy beats its local index.
+But the 34.7% annualized volatility, -73.12% max drawdown, and the regulatory/geopolitical risks embedded in mainland Chinese markets make consistent execution difficult.
 Included as a data point.

 Backtest Methodology